conormckenzie/reasoning-engine/ReasoningEngine/Utils/ChatbotAssistantTemplate.md

 - **Versioned Nodes and Edges:** The system uses abstract base classes (NodeBase and EdgeBase) with version-specific implementations to allow for future extensions.
 The versioning system uses linear inheritance to ensure backward compatibility without branching functionalities.
 - **Version Compatibility:** A VersionCompatibilityAttribute and VersionCompatibilityChecker are used to manage algorithm compatibility with different node/edge versions.
 - **Hierarchical Edge Indexing:** A system designed to efficiently retrieve incoming and outgoing edges without scanning large directories, using index.json files at each directory level.
+- **File Management System:** A hierarchical file-based storage system that efficiently organizes and manages nodes and edges, following principles of self-documentation, error resistance, and consistency.

 ### **Approaches for Disambiguation**: